 On occasion, emails from the permit vendor will be directed to your spam/junk folder.
 Please check this folder if you do not receive a message in your inbox.
 Once your purchase is complete, the payment receipt (email) will serve as a temporary permit, valid 30 days after purchase.
 Please print and fully display, face-up until your order arrives by mail.
 Southgate RPP Permits are processed and shipped out of state, and we recommend ordering your permits in advance to avoid shipping delays.

+If you are a resident of the area and interested in a parking permit, visit this link for the permitting website.
+For additional help, consult this Step by Step Duncan Permit Purchasing Guide.
+Or check out this FAQ.
+On occasion, permit emails will be directed to your spam/junk folder.
+Please check this folder if you do not receive a message in your inbox.
 For technical or fulfillment issues, please contact our permit vendor for assistance.
-You can reach Duncan Solutions between 8:00 AM – 5:00 PM PST by calling 866-210-2417; please listen very carefully to the full list of menu options to reach the phone tree's permit section.
+You can reach Duncan Solutions at 866-210-2417; please listen very carefully to the full list of menu options to reach the phone tree's permit section.
 You can also email Duncan at Onlineissues@DuncanSolutions.com.

 If you have general questions on the RPP program, please contact the Office of Transportation by calling 650-329-2520 or email Transportation@CityofPaloAlto.org.